mouseless/learn-nuxt/components.md

 let's say we use the same titles for the items in the header, footer and side menu.
 With Pinia, we can fetch the data once and distribute it to other components.

+See [/store/piniaStore](/store/piniaStore.js) for the pinia store where we store the fetched data.

+See [demo/pinia](/demo/pinia) for demo of how we use the Pinia store to add and import data.